 Specifies the default line styles for the selected annotation.
-Click ${\cal J}$ to change
+Click J to change the outline style details.
+You can also choose to inherit, override, or harden this setting.

 Specifies the default outline styles for the selected annotation.
-Click to change the outline style details.
+Click 🛄 to change the outline style details.
 You can also choose to inherit, override, or harden this setting.